Updated on May 8, 2023

 Usually the first sign of fleas (besides your pet scratching itself) is a tiny, seemingly black speck suddenly leaping a foot into the air or skittering through your pet’s fur.
-However, there are other ways to spot a flea, as well as identify which type of flea they are.
+However, there are other ways to spot a flea, as well as ensuring you don’t just have a look-a-like.

 See Also: Will Rubbing Alcohol Kill Fleas Instantly?